sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   It is because testing did not set the context right.
   See https://stackoverflow.com/questions/9419606/unit-testing-a-method-dependent-to-the-request-context
-  Chaning the setUp() method as following works.
+  Changing the setUp() method as following works.

   ```
     @Before